+The Belgian coastline is approx 67 km long and is entirely located in the province of West-Flanders.
+The local language is Dutch, but people often also speak English or French.
 The Belgian coast is mostly known for it’s wide sandy beaches and dunes where you can make long walks all year long.
 During the warm summer days, usually between June and September, you can go sunbathing and swimming in the north sea.
 Other popular activities are windsurfing and kite-surfing.
 Isn’t the weather that great?
 Then you can still make a walk on the beach promenades, go shopping or enjoy the local specialties and sea-food at one of the many local restaurants.

 The Belgian Coast can easily be reached by train from most Belgian cities.
 There are trainstations in Knokke-Heist, Blankenberge and Ostend.
 From there you can use the coastal tram to reach your end destination.